Intensionality, Intensional Recursion, and the G\"odel-L\"ob axiom: Two intensional examples

 \section{Two intensional examples}

-No description of an intensional language with intensional recursion would be complete without an example of both of these features.
-Our first example is about intensionality, and is drawn from the study of PCF and issues related to sequential vs. parallel (but not concurrent) computation.
-Our second example is slightly more adventurous: it is a computer virus.
+No discussion of an intensional language with intensional recursion would be complete without examples that use these two novel features.
+Our first example uses intensionality, albeit in a `extensional' way, and is drawn from the study of PCF and issues related to sequential vs. parallel (but not concurrent) computation.
+Our second example uses intensional recursion, so it is slightly more adventurous: it is a computer virus.